-Warning: The conductive paste coating should be separated from each other, and the chest
+Note: The conductive paste coating should be separated from each other, and the chest electrodes should not touch each other to avoid short circuit.

-Warning: Please use qualified conductive paste to avoid damaging the skin.
+⚠Note: Please use qualified conductive paste to avoid damaging the skin.

 6.4.2 Limb electrodes